-The PG Certificate in Law Enforcement Security and Intelligence (by distance learning) is available from the University of Buckingham’s Centre for Security and Intelligence Studies (BUCSIS).
+The PG Certificate in Law Enforcement Security and Intelligence is available from the University of Buckingham’s Centre for Security and Intelligence Studies (BUCSIS).
 This programme supplements our range of taught Masters and research programmes by offering, for the first time, a distance-learning option of study.
 The programme will be a unique new opportunity for current or aspiring security professionals who wish to enhance their careers by developing their strategic awareness of the core issues in the field.

 This programme will build on BUCSIS’s existing reputation as a premier global provider of high-quality academic education in issues concerning the study of contemporary security and intelligence.
 The BUCSIS teaching team offer a strong and unique blend of academic and security-practitioner experience, which has been brought to bear on the delivery of a range of successful postgraduate taught and research programmes since our foundation ten years ago.
 The University of Buckingham prides itself on its teaching quality, scoring gold in the first Teaching Excellence Framework (TEF) assessment in 2017; and consistently scoring first nationally in the National Student Satisfaction survey.